 8. Effective Ruby: 48 Specific Ways to Write Better Ruby (Effective Software Development) 1st Edition

 by Peter J. Jones

-The book will help you gradually improve your code, not by following blindly standards, but by realising Ruby programming approaches.
+The book will help you gradually improve your code, not by following blindly standards, but by realizing Ruby programming approaches.
 Each chapter’s item offers explicit, actionable, and arranged recommendations, as well as meticulous counsel and comprehensive technical justifications.
 When numerous solutions are available, Jones demonstrates how to select the one that will work best in your situation.
 From modules to memory to metaprogramming, the author provides practical instruction for each key area of Ruby development.
 Throughout, he unearths little-known idioms, oddities, hazards, and complexities that have a significant impact on code behavior and performance.
-Better techniques to use exceptions to increase code stability are also demonstrated by the author.
+Better techniques for using exceptions to increase code stability are also demonstrated by the author.

 by David A. Black, Joseph Leo III